7th Pay Commission: No April Fool prank this! Here are authentic updates you should know

 Earlier reports had claimed that the 7th Pay recommendations will become effective from April 1.
 But Central government staff need to wait for the official word.

-It was expected that the Central government employees may expect a hike in minimum pay from rs 18,000 to Rs 21,000 and a hike in fitment factor from 3,57 times to 3.00 times of their basic pay.
+It was expected that the Central government employees may expect a hike in minimum pay from Rs 18,000 to Rs 21,000 and a hike in fitment factor from 3,57 times to 3.00 times of their basic pay.
 Official confirmation is still awaited.

-5. 7th Pay Commission may not be the last commission to make recommendations regarding salaries of Central Goverment employees.
+5. 7th Pay Commission may not be the last commission to make recommendations regarding salaries of Central Government employees.
 The Centre was reported to be planning to abolish the practice of constituting pay commissions in future.
 The was also one of the recommendations of the 7th Pay Commission.
-As an alternative, the Centre may devise a mechanism for the yearly review of Central government staff’s salaries on the basis of latest price index.
-7th Pay Commission Chairman Justice A K Mathur has told The Financial Express earlier that that th epay matrix of Central government employees can be reviews and revised periodically, instead of waiting for 10 years to set up the pay panel.
+As an alternative, the Centre may devise a mechanism for the yearly review of Central government staff’s salaries on the basis of the latest price index.
+7th Pay Commission Chairman Justice A K Mathur had told The Financial Express earlier that the pay matrix of Central government employees can be reviewed and revised periodically, instead of waiting for 10 years to set up the pay panel.

-Modi government has, however, said that scrapping future pay commissions was not on the radar of the government for now.
+Modi government has, however, said that scrapping future pay commissions was not on its agenda for now.